tsobe/lobiani/doc/adr/0005-use-cqrs-architectural-style.md

 ## Context

-In non-trivial projects with complex business rules, it is often a challenge to come up with the model that scales well for reads and writes at the same time with regards to performance and maintainability.
+In non-trivial projects with complex business rules, it is often a challenge to come up with the model that scales well for reads and writes at the same time in regard to performance and maintainability.

 ## Decision